Harmony Kendall: Television

 Harmony appeared in the unaired pilot as a member of Cordelia Chase's clique, the "Cordettes."
-She subsequently appears in the second episode of Season One, "The Harvest," and makes appearances throughout the first three seasons, and then a larger role in another two.
+She subsequently appears in the second episode of season 1, "The Harvest," and makes appearances throughout the first three seasons, and then a larger role in another two.
 When Cordelia begins dating Xander Harris, Harmony shuns her from their clique and usurps her position as leader of the group.
 After Cordelia and Xander's breakup, Harmony cruelly tricks Cordelia into thinking she has been re-admitted into the clique, only to humiliate and reject her.
+However, when Xander has Amy Madison cast a love spell in "Bewitched, Bothered and Bewildered," Harmony is one of the many women who becomes temporarily infatuated with him, then falls silent when Cordelia rebukes her and returns to dating Xander.

 In the episode "The Wish," a vengeance demon grants Cordelia's wish that Buffy had never arrived in Sunnydale.
 Harmony appears in the alternate, hellish reality, again a follower of Cordelia's "Cordettes."

 In the final showdown with Mayor Wilkins during his Ascension in the episode "Graduation Day," Harmony (as part of an attempt by Buffy to help organize a student resistance) is killed/sired by a vampire.
 She reappears in the episode "The Harsh Light of Day" as a vampire, having retained her characteristic pettiness, susceptibility to stronger-willed people, and an affection for unicorn figurines.
 Harmony begins a sexual relationship with Spike, her "blondie bear."
 Neither Spike nor Harmony are satisfied with their relationship; Spike is frustrated by Harmony's ignorance and clinginess while she is exasperated with his endless broken promises and repeated attempts to kill Buffy.
 They separate, although she agrees to rekindle their relationship after Spike escapes from the Initiative.
 Harmony quickly regrets this decision after recognizing Spike's renewed campaign against the Slayer, and even chases him out of her lair with a stake when he desperately seeks her help in the episode "Pangs."

 Spike's ambition to kill the Slayer apparently rubs off.
 After separating from Spike, Harmony wants to be an independent, strong vampire who can get by on her own; accordingly, in the episode "Real Me", she gathers her own gang and makes her own attempt to kill Buffy, which ends in disaster.
 Her minions destroyed, Harmony returns to Spike for protection until it becomes clear that Spike's infatuation with Buffy has become an obsession (cf. "Crush").